 2. Using Single Quotation

-We will insert the long numbers into the desired cell range using this method.
+We will display the long numbers in the desired cell range using this method.
 Additionally, we will add a single quote before typing a long number.
 This single quote or apostrophe denotes text formatting.

 Steps: